The Hamilton Way

 Professor Patrick Wayman, previous Director of Dunsink Observatory, reported that the Board of Trinity College Dublin secured a right-of-way from Dunsinea Lane to the Observatory in a 1910 court ruling (“Dunsink Observatory, 1785-1985: A Bicentennial History”).

 Dublin City Council’s Ashtown-Pelletstown Local Area Plan identifies creating a pedestrian and cycle link between Ashtown/the Royal Canal and the Observatory:

 “UDO7: To support and promote the development of a pedestrian and cycling connection linking the Phoenix Park and Ashtown Station to Dunsink Observatory through the LAP area as a joint project between Dublin City Council, Fingal County Council, Waterways Ireland, the Office of Public Works & the Dublin Institute of Advanced Studies.”

 “(c) In association with urban design objective UD07 of this plan and proposals by FCC (Fingal County Council), to provide a link from the eastern end of the LAP lands at Ashtown Road, to Dunsink Observatory.”

-We therefore propose the 450 m long “Hamilton Way” so that observatory staff and members of the public could access the Observatory in a safe and convenient manner.
-This would transform access to the Observatory and open it up to many more visitors from Ashtown, the Royal Canal and the Phoenix Park.
+We therefore propose the 450 m long “Hamilton Way” so that observatory staff and members of the public could access the Observatory in a safe and convenient manner by foot, bike or wheelchair.
+This would transform access to the Observatory and open it up to many more visitors from the local area and beyond.

 Dunsink Observatory is part of the Dublin Institute for Advanced Studies (DIAS) and has been operated by DIAS since 1947.
 DIAS has a long term lease from the owner of the observatory, the Office of Public Works (OPW).